Case study

 Lorem ipsum dolor sit amet

-We switch to I-CORD, the mobile charging set, printed with a percentage of Renycle®, technopolymer derived from nylon recycling.
+Moving on to the I-CORD, the mobile charging set, moulded with a percentage of Renycle®, technopolymer derived from recycled nylon.

-For this component we have solved 2 important problems respectively with a careful texture design and our patented AIR-OFF® protocol.
+For this component we resolved important critical issues with a careful texture design and our patented AIR-OFF® protocol.

 To begin with, we redesigned the finish without an orientation to overcome the possible misalignment of the texture between the body and the ring.
 A stylish detail, which maintains the family feeling with the rest of the components.